MoinSebi/gaf2pack/README.md

 # gaf2pack

 Convert GAF alignments (https://github.com/lh3/gfatools/blob/master/doc/rGFA.md) to pack format.
 Processing cigar string for additional information.
 Multithreading via rayon.
-Pack (coverage) output is base pair level.
+Pack (coverage) output is base-level.
+Run it with multiple threads to speed up the process otherwise it will take a long time.

 ## Installation